Welcome to Corney & Barrow Login

 The purchase of W. Coates established the basis of today’s wine bars.
 W. Coates had run wine bars in the City since the second half of the 19th Century.
 These wine bars were deemed to have untapped potential and in the late 1970s, with increasing wine merchanting competition, it was decided to diversify into restaurants/wine bars.
 A top class restaurant, with minor wine bar facilities, was opened at 118 Moorgate, in Corney & Barrow’s name.

 The restaurant was an immediate resounding success – the City was booming at the time – but it was the wine bars concept that proved most resilient in fluctuating economic climates.
-In 1985 Corney & Barrow Wine Bars Ltd was formed, which now has thirteen bars across the City of London.
+In 1985 Corney & Barrow Wine Bars Ltd was formed.
+Corney & Barrow Wine Bars was eventually sold to Drake and Morgan in 2016.

 The 1980s and '90s saw the successful development of Corney & Barrow’s Scottish Operation and the purchase of Whighams of Ayr, Scotland’s oldest wine merchant.
 The Corney & Barrow shop in Ayr continues to run out of Whighams’ original cellars.
 New premises were also opened in Notting Hill Gate, Edinburgh and Newmarket.